REAL MONEY GAMES BET HIGH ON ADVERTISING

 She further said, “Recently, the Government on the floor of the Parliament has also acknowledged the legal jurisprudence.
 Moreover, as stated above, esports are competitive skill game competitions.
 The games classified as esports on MPL adhere to generally accepted definitions of esports.
 Access to esports has long been very restricted due to exorbitant costs associated with consoles, high spec PCs, costs of games.
 Our objective at MPL is to bridge the divide between physical and digital sports, and democratise esports to make it more inclusive, diverse, and accessible to anyone who wants to play, and become an esports player if they wish.”

 Shah further says, “Media agencies have to understand that for such brands there is real money involved.
-As soon as there is real money involved with a factor of luck, conversions are tricky.
-Hence, consumer insights to understand behaviour and the time when the consumer likes to play/unwind becomes very important.”
+As soon as there is real money involved with a factor of luck,

 Moreover, Anurag Singh Thakur, Minister of Information and Broadcasting, stated in Lok Sabha that the government received 117 complaints in 2020-2021 against RMG brands for alleged misleading advertisements.
 The aggressive stance of RMG brands while advertising is being monitored closely by the Advertising Standards Council Of India (ASCI), and the Ministry of Information & Broadcasting (MIB).

 Describing the nature of complaints received by ASCI, Subhash Kamath, Chairman of ASCI said, “The majority of complaints that ASCI receives around advertising on real money gaming and fantasy gaming brands are about the disclaimer that they are supposed to carry.
 If advertising by brands in these categories does not carry a proper disclaimer, it violates the ASCI code.”